Australia at the 1976 Winter Paralympics: Logo

 The literal translation of the word Ornskoldsvik is "eagle shields bay".
 Fittingly, the logo for the Ornskoldvik Paralympics consists of a large eagle carrying a shield over a body of water.
 Below, and on either side, is an alpine skier and a cross-country skier - the two sports featured in the games.

 Opening ceremony

 There is very little documentation regarding the opening and closing ceremonies of the 1976 Winter Paralympics in Örnsköldsvik aside from the fact that they were relatively small/simple by today's standards.

 The opening ceremony was held on Saturday 21 February in Kempehallen, Sweden in front of an estimated 1500 spectators.
 Regional Governor of the County of West Norrland, Bertil Löfberg, had the honour of declaring the world's first Winter Olympic Games for the Disabled open.

-It is reported that 16 nations were represented in the ceremony and Australia's sole athlete, Ron Finneran had to privilege of wearing his nations flag.
+It is reported that 16 nations were represented in the ceremony and Australia's sole athlete, Ron Finneran had the privilege of wearing his nations flag.